 He served as Senior Policy Advisor at the Center for American Progress Action Fund, where he was executive director of the Homeland Security Presidential Transition Initiative, which successfully advocated for reforms including the merger of the Homeland Security Council and the National Security Council in the new Obama administration.
 He was a member of the State Department Transition team for President-elect Barack Obama.
 He has spoken on national security and foreign policy to the U.S. Agency for International Development, the Center for American Progress, the Doha Forum in Qatar, the Friedrich Ebert Stiftung in Berlin, and the German Marshall Foundation in Tremezzo, Italy.

 He was a member of the Boards of Directors of the Truman National Security Project Educational Institute and the Center for National Policy in Washington, D.C., and chaired the E3 Initiative at the Progressive Policy Institute, which advocated for the nexus between clean energy and national security.
 He served as Chair of Governor Terry McAuliffe’s Transition Council on Homeland Security and as Vice-Chair of Arlington County's Emergency Preparedness Advisory Commission.

 Mike was raised in Arlington, Virginia, where he attended majority-minority public schools.
-He is married to Dr. Emily Blout.
-They live with their twin boys in Charlottesville.
+He and his wife live with their twin boys in Charlottesville.
 In his spare time, Mike enjoys running, reading, cooking, gardening, and serving as a jungle gym for his boys.